- August 29, 2015

 - Category: Articles

 While it might sound a bit like science fiction when you first hear about it, a number of vehicles that are moving out of the prototype stages are actually able to drive without much human input.
-In fact, in Nevada in the US, there’s actually a semi-truck that has this technology.
+In fact, in Nevada in the US, there’s actually a self-driving truck (semi) that has this technology.
 The company Freightliner recently received a license to test their tractor trailer on public highways.
 They currently have two trucks.
 What does this mean for truck drivers around the world?
 Does it mean the need for truckers will disappear?
 No, there’s nothing to cause any worry!

 Each of these antonymous trucks will always have an actual licensed truck driver behind the wheel to take control if needed.
 The trucks will only drive on their own while on the freeways.
 When they go into towns and cities, the actual trucker will take control.